CS-433/cs-433-project-2-vortexnco/README.md

         - `PV/` .png PV images.
         - `noPV/` .png noPV images.
         - `labels/` .png labels of PV images.

 - `test/` test data, randomly chosen 15% of the data
         - `PV/` .png PV images.
         - `noPV/` .png noPV images.
         - `labels/` .png labels of PV images.
-- `saved_models/` contains folder for each model with its saved_model parameters.
+- `saved_models/` contains folder for each model with its model parameters.
+This is where validation and test labels and predictions will be stored, e.g.:
+        - `model1/`
+                - `model1` Parameters for model 1.
+        - `model2/`
+                - `model2` Parameters for model 2.
+                - `data.npz` Validation and test data with predictions of model 2.
+Note that the parameters file must have the same name as its parent folder.

 ### How to reproduce the results?